sirEven/sir-even-calm-theme/README.md

 A dark theme with calm colors for a serene coding experience in Visual Studio Code.
 Based on DuoTone Dark Sea.

-Works great with Material Theme Icons (eq-material-theme-icons).
+Works great with Material Theme Icons (eq-material-theme-icons), as well as with Material Product Icons (material-product-icons)!

 [Link to Marketplace](https://marketplace.visualstudio.com/items?itemName=sirEven.sir-even-calm-theme)